 Components of the formula

-Many factors are included in the customer profitability analysis formula.
-The cost of acquiring the customer or customer acquisition cost is determined, determining the sum that has been expended in winning new customers.
-It also emphasizes the customer lifetime value, which is the total profit realised from a customer through the period of business interaction with a company.
+The customer profitability analysis formula includes many factors.
+One is the customer acquisition cost, which determines the total spent to win new customers.
+It also emphasizes customer lifetime value, the total profit realized from a customer over the period of business interaction.

-Moreover, an evaluation of the purchasing patterns and interactions with the businesses are also considered in the formula.
-The objective is to distinguish between high-value customers and low-value customers.
-High-value customers are more profitable to the company per customer while strategies for low-value customers assist in relationship building and improvement of customer value lifetime.
+The formula also evaluates purchasing patterns and business interactions.
+The objective is to distinguish between high-value and low-value customers.
+High-value customers generate more profit per customer, while strategies for low-value customers focus on relationship building and improving customer lifetime value.

 Analysis of findings